gravitational/teleport/docs/4.3/architecture/teleport_proxy.md

 the proxy, users with root privileges on nodes have no way of disabling the audit.

 See the [admin guide](../admin-guide.md#recorded-sessions) to learn how to turn on the recording proxy mode.
+Note that the recording mode is configured on the Auth Server.

 ## More Concepts